temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--event-details` (bool) - If set when using text output, include event details JSON in printed output.
+* `--detailed` (bool) - If set when using text output, display events as sections with detail instead of simple table.
   If set when using JSON output, this will include the entire "history" JSON key of the started run (does not follow runs).

 Includes options set for [shared workflow start](#options-set-for-shared-workflow-start).
 Includes options set for [workflow start](#options-set-for-workflow-start).